Radial Head Elbow Fracture Treatment, Recovery Time, and More

 • Tenderness mostly on the outside of the joint

-Radial head fractures can often be seen on an X-ray, but sometimes in well-aligned breaks of the bone, they may not show up on a regular X-ray.
 Often the injury is suspected if swelling is seen on the X-ray within the elbow joint.
-Other tests, such as a CT scan or an MRI, can be obtained if there is the uncertainty of the diagnosis.
+Other tests, such as a CT scan or an MRI, can be obtained if there is uncertainty about the diagnosis.

 Categories